jawsmartin/jawsmartin.github.io/_posts/2015-02-15-the-world-revolves-around-the-sun.md

 Going in, the main targets for the Sun-Times Network is as follows:

-{% include image.html name="mood-board" caption="Kidfully, Wyzant, Treehouse, and Amazon inspired Afterskoolz's design" %}
+{% include image.html name="mood-board" caption="USA Today, New York Post, and Boston.com inspired Sun-Times Network's design" %}

 Afterskoolz would be less about recommendations and building a social community like sites such as Kidfully or Angie's List, and more about shopping and registering&mdash; making it more similar to traditional shopping sites, such as [Amazon](http://www.amazon.com) or even [Grubhub](http://www.grubhub.com).